-As we embark on the precipice of another playoff journey, I got to wondering about what makes up the anatomy of an NFL Playoffs upset.
-Maybe I could trace some trends from playoffs from the recent past, it might shed some light on how these major moments come to be.
+As we stand on the precipice of another playoff journey, I got to wondering about the anatomy of an NFL playoff upset.
+Maybe I could trace some trends from recent playoff history; it might shed some light on how these major moments come to be.
 Perhaps this could hint at which playoff personalities may fall victim to a similar fate this winter.
 If nothing else, it might be fun to dig up some old trauma for a handful of NFL fan bases.
 Football-focused schadenfreude never killed anybody.

-For this exercise, I wanted a wide enough berth that I had plenty of data points while maintaining relevant results for the modern NFL.
+For this exercise, I wanted a wide enough berth to have plenty of data points while maintaining relevance to the modern NFL.
 Plus, I didn’t want to overwhelm myself with too much.
 I am only one man.
 Five years felt like an appropriate timeline to operate within.

 In the last five NFL postseasons, the underdog has overcome the favorite on 23 separate occasions.
-Twice, that occurred in the Super Bowl; the Chiefs were 1.5-points underdogs to the Eagles in last year‘s Super Bowl, and the Chiefs were 3-point favorites prior to Tampa Bay’s demolition of them in Super Bowl LV.
-The rest came in rounds previous.
+Twice, that occurred in the Super Bowl; the Chiefs were 1.5-point underdogs to the Eagles in last year‘s Super Bowl, and the Chiefs were 3-point favorites prior to Tampa Bay’s demolition of them in Super Bowl LV.
+The rest came in previous rounds.

 But not all 23 of those technical upsets were all that surprising.
 Most had small lines, displaying a narrow bend one way.
 That is not exactly what comes to my mind when I think “upset.”
 So, I cut out any contest in which the underdog was considered to be within three points or fewer of the favorite.
 I tunneled my vision toward only the matchups with lines larger than a field goal.
 That left me with nine pairings to parse: 2023 Bengals at Bills, 2022 Bengals at Chiefs, 2022 49ers at Packers, 2022 Bengals at Titans, 2021 Browns at Steelers, 2020 Titans at Ravens, 2020 Vikings at Saints, 2020 Titans at Patriots, and 2019 Eagles at Bears.